drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Identify assets

-This is probably a lot of things: phone, laptop, passwords stored on various devices, internet browsing history, etc. Make a list starting with the most important assets to protect.
-You can put them in categories based on how important they are: public, sensitive, or secret.
+Assets may include your phone, laptop, passwords stored on various devices, and browsing history.
+List them, starting with the assets that matter most to protect.

 ## Identify adversaries